psychemedia/middle-english-romances/sir-isumbras.md

 L. 376. *The knyghte folowed, &c.*— The Cottonian MS. reads,—

-" The knyȝte was both hende and fre,
+"The knyȝte was both hende and fre,
 And folowed hym to the Grekes see,
 Ther over the gryflyn he flyȝe."